Lebanese army prosecutor orders forensic probe into Syrians' deaths

 More than one million registered refugees fleeing the six-year Syrian war have poured into Lebanon, a quarter of its population, according to the U.N. refugee agency.
 The number is widely put at closer to 1.5 million refugees.

-(Reporting by Ellen Francis in Beirut and Yeganeh Torbati in Washington; Writing by Ellen Francis; Editing by Helen Popper)
+Reporting by Ellen Francis in Beirut and Yeganeh Torbati in Washington; Writing by Ellen Francis; Editing by Helen Popper